 Have you ever wondered why there are so many circular dependencies in your project?
 Maybe you’ve made reusable code in your project and made everything into components (or at least a good number of them, like Drupal 9 tried to do better than previous versions), but the order in which dependencies should be determined is unclear.
 This is not as important in true object-oriented programming (OOP) languages like C#, but in Lua or even C++ there is still an issue of order-of-definition.
 I started to write a long “readme” for why I forked animalmaterials in 2021 (about 4 years after it was abandoned) and it became this article.
 The animalmaterials modpack is an excellent case study on the general Computer Science topic of why definitions should be in a module that is separate from the behaviors.

-The purpose of a low-level module (such as a low-level minetest mod that primarily provides registrations) is to define things that multiple other modules can use (In game modding, mod is short for modification rather than module, but the principle applies to both).
-For example, the Minetest cooking mod depends on animalmaterials and doesn’t have to depend on any specific mobs mod.
+The purpose of a low-level module (such as a low-level Minetest Luanti mod that primarily provides registrations) is to define things that multiple other modules can use (In game modding, mod is short for modification rather than module, but the principle applies to both).
+For example, the Luanti cooking mod depends on animalmaterials and doesn’t have to depend on any specific mobs mod.
 My fork is a fork of AntumMT’s fork of sapier’s animalmaterials modpack.
 The dependency on mobs was removed.
 AntumMT’s antum branch had added the “mobs” dependency.
 I commented on the related commits (f6fc55b and 00fd6a5) as follows, which is also the TLDR version of this article:

 I don’t know if you care about this mod anymore, but this commit and 00fd6a5 defeat the single advantage of animalmaterials: to be a low-level dependency that other mobs mods and various mods can utilize to help them integrate with each other and not register duplicate craftitems.
 Every time you add a dependency, that mod and mods that mod requires can no longer utilize animalmaterials, because they must load before it.
 Therefore, the better way to integrate the mods listed in this commit are to make them utilize a common low-level mod (animalmaterials). minetest.override_item is useful in those cases from their end since those high-level mods personalize behavior as players and server owners wish.
-With minetest_game planned to not ship with minetest anymore and @rubenwardy encouraging people to fork it, mods such as basic_materials and possibly even animalmaterials will become more important for the reasons above.
+With minetest_game planned to not ship with Luanti anymore and @rubenwardy encouraging people to fork it, mods such as basic_materials and possibly even animalmaterials will become more important for the reasons above.
 Core devs are even encouraging mods not to depend on default.
 My fork based on this antum branch will be useful to what I’m doing.
 I can’t guarantee anyone else will care about this modpack in particular due to being tied to mobf, but I also plan to make mobf optional in other mods in this modpack (even making it optional forces it to be a high-level mod, but that is probably ok for mods in the animalmaterials modpack other than the animalmaterials mod).

 https://github.com/AntumMT/mp-animalmaterials/commit/f6fc55bc54d327307b01c6144c751cbe8a2e1e0a